Magill

 Magill features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households constitute 64.6% of all households, including 31.6% couples with children, 22.2% couples without children, and 9.5% single parent families.
-Non-family households account for the remaining 35.4%, with lone person households at 31.0% and group households comprising 4.4%.
-The median household size is 2.4 people, smaller than the Greater Adelaide average of 2.5.
+Family households account for 64.6% of all households, including 31.6% couples with children, 22.2% couples without children, and 9.5% single parent families.
+Non-family households make up the remaining 35.4%, with lone person households at 31.0% and group households comprising 4.4% of the total.
+The median household size is 2.4 people, which is smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households